UWNETLAB/pdpp/README.md

 ### `pdpp rig`

-Launches an interactive rigging session for a selected task, which allows users to specify the task's dependencies (inputs), targets (outputs), and source code (src).^[In practice, explicit rigging of a task's source code shouldn't be necessary, as doing so is only required if there are more than one files inside a task's `src` directory, or if `pdpp` doesn't recognize the language of one or more of the source files.
+Launches an interactive rigging session for a selected task, which allows users to specify the task's dependencies (inputs), targets (outputs), and source code (src).In practice, explicit rigging of a task's source code shouldn't be necessary, as doing so is only required if there are more than one files inside a task's `src` directory, or if `pdpp` doesn't recognize the language of one or more of the source files.
 If this is the case, users are encouraged to consider using a custom task (`pdpp custom`) instead of a basic task.]

 ### `pdpp run` or `doit`